3dgen/cppwasm-book/en/ch2-c-js/ch2-02-implement-c-api-in-js.md

 Readers familiar with JavaScript must have discovered that `jsShowMeTheAnswer()` uses closure.

-Using this method, we can not only bypass the closure restriction, but also dynamically adjust the behavior of the injected functions - as in the above example, we can adjust the `jsShowMeTheAnswer()` object in the JavaScript to change the return value of the C function `show_me_the_answer()`.
+Using this method, we can not only bypass the closure restriction, but also dynamically adjust the behavior of the injected functions - as in the above example, we can modify the `jsShowMeTheAnswer()` object in the JavaScript to change the return value of the C function `show_me_the_answer()`.

 ## 2.2.4 Advantages and disadvantages

 - Advantages: Using JavaScript function injection can keep the C code pure - the C code doesn't contain any JavaScript code;
-- Disadvantages: This method requires an additional .js library file to be created, which is slightly more troublesome to maintain.
+- Disadvantages: An additional .js library file need to be created, which is slightly more troublesome to maintain.